 Sometimes other uninspired men can express an idea more eloquently than a writer believes he could express it in his own words.
-There are legitimate reasons to quote uninspired men, and there is nothing inherently wrong with doing so.
-However, they should not be guoted as "authorities," as if to say, "All men should believe this because brother (insert well-known preacher name here) believed this before he died, and (insert famous scholar name) believed this also."
+There is absolutely nothing inherently wrong with quoting from uninspired men; however, one should not quote them as "authorities," as if to say, "All men should believe this because brother (insert well-known preacher name here) believed this before he died, and (insert famous scholar name) believed this also."
 Brother Hallenbeck informs his readers, "I found that the bulk of conservative scholarship concluded in the affirmative that addressing Christ in praise and prayer was authorized" (p.
 13).
 Just five pages subsequent to this, he writes, "It will be observed that there is almost perfect unison in the bulk of conservative scholarship that our Lord may be addressed in praise and prayer.
 The author has found that there are only a select few who disagree..." (p.
 18).

-One wonders, "Is it really true that most conservative scholarship believes that Christians may pray to Jesus, and that only a 'select few' disagree?
-What methods were used to come to this conclusion?"
-At the same time, what difference does it make?
+One wonders, "Is it really true that most conservative scholarship believes that we may pray to Jesus?
+What methods were used to come to this conclusion?
+At the same time, what difference does it make?"
 "In logic, an argumentum ad populum (Latin for 'appeal to the people') is a fallacious argument that concludes a proposition to be true because many or most people believe it" (wikipedia.org, emphasis theirs).
-Notice how brother Hallenbeck tries to make his opposition sound like they are in the "misguided" minority: "...in recent years a few misguided Christians have raised voices of protest against any who dare to speak directly to Jesus Christ, our Lord and Savior" (p.
+Notice how Hallenbeck tries to make his opposition sound like they are in the "misguided" minority: "...in recent years a few misguided Christians have raised voices of protest against any who dare to speak directly to Jesus Christ, our Lord and Savior" (p.
 11).
-Brother Hallenbeck went on to write the following:
+Hallenbeck went on to write the following: